GoodbyePlanet/books-store/README.md

 ### Example and notes on clean architecture.
-One module project
+One module project.